Viable bounce from non-minimal inflation: Constructing the model

 \subsubsection{Perturbations}

-As the background evolution of the bouncing model is now properly examined, let us now concentrate on the scalar and tensor perturbations in the newly constructed model as well.
-In the case of scalar perturbation, in general non-minimal gravity \eqref{Eq:non-minimal-action}, the perturbed action is given as
+As the background evolution of the bouncing model has now been properly examined, let us now concentrate on the scalar and tensor perturbations in the newly constructed model as well.
+In the case of scalar perturbation, in general, non-minimal gravity \eqref{Eq:non-minimal-action}, the perturbed action is given as

-where, $\zeta$ is the curvature perturbation and $ \nabla $ is the gradient operator.
+where $\zeta_I$ is the scalar (also known as the curvature) perturbation and $ \nabla $ is the gradient operator.
 The corresponding equation of motion is given by

-The slow-roll dynamics ensures the solution to the above equation leads freezing of curavture perturbation at super-Hubble scale and the corresponding spectra behaves in a nearly scale invariant manner.
-In the non-minimal bouncing Universe \eqref{Eq:NonMinAcbounce}, the action for the scalar perturbation changes by replacing $z_I(\eta)$ with $z_b(\eta)$.
-However, $z_b(\eta)$ is simply the conformally transformed $z_I(\eta)$, which implies that, the conformal time dependence of these two functions are identical, i.e.,
+The slow-roll dynamics ensure the solution to the above equation leads to freezing of curvature perturbation at the super-Hubble scale and the corresponding spectra behave in a nearly scale-invariant manner.
+In the non-minimal bouncing Universe with the action \eqref{Eq:NonMinAcbounce}, the action for the scalar perturbation changes by replacing $z_I(\eta)$ with $z_b(\eta)$, i.e.,